Food Safety

 What does the FDA Food Code say about ready-to-eat foods?

-Food safety regulations and preventing foodborne illness outbreaks have come a long way since Upton Sinclair’s “The Jungle” and the Pure Food and Drug Act of 190–including the creation of, and regular updates to, the FDA’s Food Code.
+Food safety regulations and preventing foodborne illness outbreaks have come a long way since Upton Sinclair’s “The Jungle” and the Pure Food and Drug Act of 190–including the creation of, and regular updates to, the U.S. Food and Drug Administration's (FDA) Food Code.

 Every two years, the FDA consults with federal, state, and local regulators, as well as industry experts, to update the Food Code and keep it in line with current scientific research.
 The most recent edition, the 2022 Food Code, included specific changes to the guidelines around prepackaged and RTE foods.